MinghuiChen43/awesome-deep-phenomena/README.md

   - Hongyang Zhang, Yaodong Yu, Jiantao Jiao, Eric P. Xing, Laurent El Ghaoui, Michael I. Jordan. *ICML 2019*
   - Digest: In this work, we decompose the prediction error for adversarial examples (robust error) as the sum of the natural (classification) error and boundary error, and provide a differentiable upper bound using the theory of classification-calibrated loss, which is shown to be the tightest possible upper bound uniform over all probability distributions and measurable predictors.
 Inspired by our theoretical analysis, we also design a new defense method, TRADES, to trade adversarial robustness off against accuracy.

+### 2018

+- ImageNet-trained CNNs are biased towards texture; increasing shape bias improves accuracy and robustness. [[paper]](https://arxiv.org/abs/1811.12231) [[code]](https://github.com/rgeirhos/texture-vs-shape)
+  - Robert Geirhos, Patricia Rubisch, Claudio Michaelis, Matthias Bethge, Felix A. Wichmann, Wieland Brendel. *ICLR 2019*
+  - Digest: We show that ImageNet-trained CNNs are strongly biased towards recognising textures rather than shapes, which is in stark contrast to human behavioural evidence and reveals fundamentally different classification strategies.

+- Robustness May Be at Odds with Accuracy. [[paper]](https://arxiv.org/abs/1805.12152)
+  - Dimitris Tsipras, Shibani Santurkar, Logan Engstrom, Alexander Turner, Aleksander Madry. *ICLR 2019*
+  - Digest: We show that there may exist an inherent tension between the goal of adversarial robustness and that of standard generalization.
+Specifically, training robust models may not only be more resource-consuming, but also lead to a reduction of standard accuracy.
+- Adversarially Robust Generalization Requires More Data. [[paper]](https://arxiv.org/abs/1804.11285)
+  - Ludwig Schmidt, Shibani Santurkar, Dimitris Tsipras, Kunal Talwar, Aleksander Mądry. *NeurIPS 2018*
+  - Digest: We show that already in a simple natural data model, the sample complexity of robust learning can be significantly larger than that of "standard" learning.
+This gap is information theoretic and holds irrespective of the training algorithm or the model family.

 ## Representation Learning

+### 2020

+- Do CNNs Encode Data Augmentations? [[paper]](https://arxiv.org/abs/2003.08773)
+  - Eddie Yan, Yanping Huang.
+  - Digest: Surprisingly, neural network features not only predict data augmentation transformations, but they predict many transformations with high accuracy.
+After validating that neural networks encode features corresponding to augmentation transformations, we show that these features are primarily encoded in the early layers of modern CNNs.

 ### 2019